ivanbruel/webdriver.sh/README.md

 webdriver
 ```

-Installs/updates to the latest available Nvidia web drivers for your current version of macOS.
+Installs/updates to the latest available NVIDIA web drivers for your current version of macOS.

 <br/>